krzysztoftalar/Instagram/README.md

 ### Installation

-1. Create an account on Cloudinary
+1. Create an account on Cloudinary.
 2. In solution WebUI in `appsettings.json` set your Cloudinary account details and database connection string.

 ```JSON